1. Home »

 3. Addendum

-A purchase agreement addendum is a legal attachment to a real estate purchase agreement that either adds additional information or amends its terms and conditions.
-Generally, it is used to add disclaimers, disclosures, contingencies, or obligations, or to clarify certain provisions.
+A purchase agreement addendum is a legal attachment to a real estate purchase agreement that either adds to or amends its terms and conditions.
+Generally, it is used to clarify certain provisions or add disclaimers, disclosures, contingencies, or obligations

 An addendum can be drafted by any party involved in the transaction, including the buyer, the seller, their agents, inspectors, or title companies.
 Both the buyer and seller must acknowledge and agree to the addendum by signing the form.